Counselling for Addiction to Drugs or Alcohol

 How to Make a Referral

-Our waiting list is open for online and phone counselling.
-We are also taking referrals for face-to-face counselling at outreach locations.
+Our waiting list for online and phone counselling has temporarily closed.

-Please note that our waiting list for face-to-face counselling at the Southmead Project is temporarily closed.
+Please note that our waiting list for face-to-face counselling at the Southmead Project is also temporarily closed.

 If you are interested in Nexus counselling and the waiting list is open, please ask your support worker to contact Jo Kelley for a Nexus Referral Form on: